dapr/proposals/0012-BIRS-distributed-scheduler.md

   google.protobuf.Any data = 5;
 }

-// TypeJob is the message used by the daprd sidecar to schedule a job
+// KindJob is the message used by the daprd sidecar to schedule a job
 // from an App.
-message TypeJob {}
+message KindJob {}

-// TypeActorReminder is the message used by the daprd sidecar to
+// KindActorReminder is the message used by the daprd sidecar to
-// schedule a job from an Actor Reminder. message TypeActorReminder {
+// schedule a job from an Actor Reminder. message KindActorReminder {
   // id is the actor ID.
   string id = 1;

   // type is the actor type.
   string type = 2;
 }

-// JobMetadataType holds the typed metadata associated with the job for
+// JobMetadataKind holds the typed metadata associated with the job for
 // different origins.
-message JobMetadataType {
+message JobMetadataKind {
-  oneof type {
+  oneof kind {
-    TypeJob job = 1;
+    KindJob job = 1;
-    TypeActorReminder actor = 2;
+    KindActorReminder actor = 2;
   }
 }

-// JobMetadata is the message used by the daprd sidecar to schedule a
+// JobMetadata is the message used by the daprd sidecar to schedule/get/delete a
 // job.
 message JobMetadata {
-  // app_id is the App ID of the requester.
-	string app_id = 1;
+  // app_id is the App ID of the requester. string app_id = 1;

   // namespace is the namespace of the requester. string namespace = 2;

-  // type is the type of the job.
+  // kind is the type of the job.
-  JobMetadataType type = 3;
+  JobMetadataKind kind = 3;
 }

 // WatchJobsRequest is the message used by the daprd sidecar to connect to the